nogibjj/Github_actions_matrix_huma/README.md

 # Github Actions Matrix Build
 This is the fifth Assignment for Data Engineering on Github Actions Matrix Build for Multiple Python Versions.

 This code is run for 5 different versions of Python: **3.7, 3.8, 3.9, 3.11, 3.12**.
 GitHub Actions Matrix is configured to automate testing across multiple Python versions.
-The matrix is set up to test the code compatibility with Python versions 3.7, 3.8, 3.9, 3.11, and 3.12.
+The matrix is set up to test the code compatibility with Python versions.
 Each time a change is pushed to the repository, the GitHub Actions workflow is triggered to ensure the code runs correctly on all specified Python versions.

 ![GitHub Actions Workflow](matix_python_version-ezgif.com-video-to-gif-converter.gif)